 Would there be any impact on my business if my Part 21-G approval is issued by EASA?

 Within the EU there should be no restrictions on what you can manufacture, providing the design is approved in the EASA system.
 However, approval by the CAA would be necessary for products, parts and appliances that would be exported to a State where the UK has entered into a bilateral air safety arrangement.

 My organisation releases parts to European aerospace companies via a Certificate of Conformity (C of C), would I still be able to manufacture products using this process?

 PART 21-G PRODUCTION ORGANISATION APPROVAL (POA) – APPLICATIONS FROM OUTSIDE THE UK

 As an overseas Part 21 POA Holder (approval issued by the NAA of an EU member state or directly by EASA), do I need to apply for a UK third country approval to be able to continue to supply production parts to the UK with an EASA Form 1?

-On the basis that the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, you would not need to apply - provided your NAA/EASA Part 21G approval was in place on the date this scenario took effect.
+After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, you would not need to apply - provided your NAA/EASA Part 21G approval was in place on the date this scenario took effect.
 UK legislation would provide for the continued acceptance of EASA Form 1s received from overseas POAs holding valid Part 21G approvals on the day this scenario took effect for a time-limited period and CAA does not intend to accept applications from such organisations during this period.